khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-feedback.md

 ## Guidelines

-Use the [duo-user-feedback](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/experimental-duo-duo-user-feedback--docs) component to collect feedback on the AI's responses.
-The shared component helps avoid duplicated effort and [track feedback](https://10az.online.tableau.com/#/site/gitlab/views/DuoFeedbackDashboard/DuoFeedbackDashboard) trends across AI features.
-The duo-user-feedback component enables the addition of custom questions to collect feedback specific to each feature.
+Use `GlDuoUserFeedback` from [gitlab-ui](https://gitlab-org.gitlab.io/gitlab-ui/?path=/docs/experimental-duo-duo-user-feedback--docs) component to collect feedback on the AI's responses.
+If the default options are not sufficient, the form can be modified to be specific to an individual feature if necessary.

-<figure-img alt="Example of the feedback form" label="Example of the feedback form with generic content." src="/img/duo-feedback-modal.svg"></figure-img>
+<figure-img alt="Modal with multiple checkboxes, a disclaimer about visibility, and a free text field." label="Example of the feedback form with generic content." src="/img/duo-feedback-modal.svg"></figure-img>

 The use of a feedback form enables users to provide detailed feedback, which can be translated into actionable insights to improve the feature.

 ### Call-to-action (CTA)

-The form gathers feedback on the AI output, not the entire feature.
-Ensure the CTA clearly states that users are providing feedback on the AI's responses.
-Each instance of AI output should include a feedback form call-to-action.
-For example, every response from Duo Chat should have a CTA to open the feedback form.
+Ensure the CTA reinforces that users should only provide feedback on the AI's responses, not the entire feature.
+It is okay to use a **quick feedback** mechanism like the thumbs up 👍 or thumbs down 👎 buttons, but there must always be an option to provide **detailed feedback** with `GlDuoUserFeedback` when AI has given a response.

-To encourage feedback, highlight how user input contributes to improving the feature.
-Consider adding a note near the CTA or within its label to reinforce this message:
+Examples:

-<figure-img alt="Duo Chat feedback CTA" label="The CTA indicates that feedback will improve the answer." src="/img/duo-feedback-cta.svg"></figure-img>
+- Give feedback to improve this answer

-The feedback form can be used in conjunction with other feedback mechanisms.
-However, the call-to-action to open the feedback form should always be accessible.
+- Rate the review

-<figure-img alt="The feedback modal CTA with thumbs up/thumbs down." label="The feedback form CTA should always be accessible." src="/img/duo-thumbs-feedback.svg"></figure-img>
+- Give detailed feedback

 ### Providing context in feedback